 Green Zone indicates you have no new symptoms (baseline).

-The person living with dementia's symptom(s) are under control: Participates in daily activities Sleeps well at night Appetite is good Actions to follow: Take daily medications Continue usual activity and exercise Continue recommended diet plan Watch for changes in daily routine Watch for any falls Yellow Zone indicates a change in usual symptoms.
+The person living with dementia's symptom(s) are under control:

+- Participates in daily activities

+- Sleeps well at night

+- Appetite is good

+Actions to follow:

+- Take daily medications

+- Continue usual activity and exercise

+- Continue recommended diet plan

+- Watch for changes in daily routine

+- Watch for any falls

+Yellow Zone indicates a change in usual symptoms.

 Everyone is different but you know what the person living with dementia is usually like.
 Someone with dementia may have some days that are better than others, but overall, they think and act a certain way.
+The person living with dementia's symptom(s) are worsening:

+- More fatigue/less energy for daily activities than usual

+- Less ability to perform daily activities, increased confusion

+- More pain

+- More difficulty talking and/or understanding conversations

+- Less independence

+- More confusion and less alertness

+- More falls

+- Poor sleep or new symptoms that cause awakening

+- Less appetite than usual

+- More choking on food or drink or pocketing food

+- Medication is helping less than usual

+- Unable to take medications as usual.

-The person living with dementia's symptom(s) are worsening: More fatigue/less energy for daily activities than usual Less ability to perform daily activities, increased confusion More pain More difficulty talking and/or understanding conversations Less independence More falls Poor sleep or new symptoms that cause awakening Less appetite than usual More choking on food or drink or pocketing food Medication is helping less than usual More bedwetting or going to the bathroom in their pants Actions to follow: Make sure the person living with dementia is not left alone Adjust diet as needed (regular to finger foods) You may have to help to: Follow daily routines Make sure correct doses of medication are taken Bathe, dress, toilet, etc. Call your healthcare team if there is worsening of these symptoms The healthcare team may adjust medications and/or medication schedule/ frequency Phone number:
+- More bedwetting or going to the bathroom in their pants

+- Unable to go to the bathroom

+Actions to follow:

+- Make sure the person living with dementia is not left alone - Adjust diet as needed (regular to finger foods) - You may have to help to: - Follow daily routines - Make sure correct doses of medication are taken - Bathe, dress, toilet, etc. - Call your healthcare team if there is worsening of these symptoms - The healthcare team may adjust medications and/or medication schedule/ frequency

+Phone number: